Recent Advances on Neural Network Pruning at Initialization: Pruning at Initialization (PaI)

 \bb{Sparse selection}.
 When some researchers attempt to understand LTH through empirical studies, they discover an interesting phenomenon. \cite{zhou2019deconstructing} surprisingly find that the random network selected by winning ticket in LTH actually has non-trivial accuracy \textit{without any training}.
 This discovery brings us strong LTH: Sparse subnet picked from a dense network can achieve full accuracy \textit{even without further training}, and opens a new direction named \textit{sparse selection}.

 The current PaI universe is primarily made up of the above two categories, sparse training and sparse selection.
 A method tree overview of PaI is presented in Fig.~\ref{fig:overview}.
-Next, we are about to elaborate the major approaches in length.
+Next, we elaborate the major approaches in each genre in length.